-When you pay a deposit you are paying in part for a product (or service).
+When you pay a deposit you are paying a percentage of the price of a product or service.
 Paying a deposit shows that you intend to buy the item and it means you are entering into a contract with the business.
-There may or may not be a contract in writing, but doing it verbally still means a contract is in place, meaning there are obligations on both you and the business.
+When you pay a deposit, you and the business agree:

 - the exact product or service that you are buying

 - when the balance has to be paid

 - the date that the product or service will be provided

 It is important to make sure that you and the business are clear about all the details.
 Ask for written confirmation that includes all of the information above.

 Make sure you are clear about the business’s obligations to you – in particular, confirm exactly what the product is and when it will be delivered or available to you.
 This can be very important when you are buying something expensive which might have to be custom made for you, such as a piece of furniture.
 Make sure you are both clear about the details, like the colour and style, and ask the business to confirm this in writing on your receipt.